Pancreatic Cancer

 Following are the complications that result from the progression of pancreatic cancer:

-• Weight loss- Due to various factors such as the stomach problem, lack of energy, nausea, vomiting and difficulty digesting food etc.
+• Weight loss- Due to various factors such as stomach problems, lack of energy, nausea, vomiting and difficulty digesting food, etc.

 • Jaundice- By the blockage of the liver's bile duct causes jaundice.